ONLYOFFICE/docspace-api-sdk-typescript/docs/SecurityAuditTrailDataApi.md

 const apiInstance = new SecurityAuditTrailDataApi(configuration);

-let productType: ProductType; //The type of product related to the audit trail. (optional) (default to undefined) let moduleType: ModuleType; //The module within the product associated with the audit trail. (optional) (default to undefined)
+let productType: ProductType; //The type of product related to the audit trail. (optional) (default to undefined) let moduleType: LocationType; //The location associated with the audit trail. (optional) (default to undefined)

 const { status, data } = await apiInstance.getAuditTrailMappers(
     productType,